movabletype/mt-plugin-StyleCatcher/README.md

 # mt-plugin-StyleCatcher

-StyleCatcher lets you easily browse through styles and then apply them to your blog in just a few clicks."
+StyleCatcher lets you easily browse through styles and then apply them to your blog in just a few clicks.

 # Requirements